 If you buy more than you can afford through BNPL and start missing payments, the provider may pass on this information to the credit reference agencies and it will be recorded on your credit file – and could harm your credit score.
 Whereas if you have a low credit score or haven’t borrowed in the past – perhaps because you have just turned 18 – then showing you can handle credit responsibly through buy now pay later could boost your credit score.
 But only if you choose a BNPL plan where the provider will record information with the CRAs – so it goes on your credit file.
 And not all providers do this.

 If this is something that is important to you – check with the BNPL provider before signing up to a payment plan.

 How else can I access credit with a bad credit score?

-Not sure if buy now pay later is the right way to borrow for you?
+Not sure if buy now pay later is the right wayto borrow for you?
 There are other ways you can access credit with a bad credit score.
-MoneySuperMarket does not offer any buy now pay later products.
-But if you have bad credit there could be other options available that may suit you better including:
+MoneySuperMarketdoes not offer any BNPL products, however, here are some borrowing options for you if have bad credit:

 Other useful guides